Teatro Real Cinema

 Films are no longer shown.

 In recent years, Teatre Real Cinema shows have been costume dramas, comedies and thrillers by famous playwrights like Agatha Christie, Neil Simon and the Alvarez Quintero brothers.
 Recently it was announced by the new management that contemporary and unpublished works would be presented.
+It had closed by April 2019.

 Just login to your account and subscribe to this theater